thesquarefoot/graphql_includable/README.md

 3. Replace calls to `new_define_connection_with_fetched_edge` with `define_connection_with_fetched_edge`
 4. Replace schema instrumentation `instrument(:field, GraphQLIncludable::New::Relay::Instrumentation.new)` with `instrument(:field, GraphQLIncludable::Relay::Instrumentation.new)`
 5. Replace includes generation statements `GraphQLIncludable::New.includes` with `GraphQLIncludable.includes`
+6. Remove `include GraphQLIncludable::Concern` from your Active Record models

 ```ruby
 AppleType = GraphQL::ObjectType.define do